mfakane/azunyan/src/Azunote/README.md

 # Azunote

 Azunote is a small WinUI 3 document-per-window text editor using Windows App SDK 2.4.0.
-Each window owns one document; there is intentionally no project or workspace layer in this phase.
+Each window owns one document.

 This directory contains the application layer built on the reusable `Azunyan.Core`, `Azunyan.Syntax`, and `Azunyan.WinUI` components.
 The